mahima-chandan/CS546-Final-Project/doc/TechnicalReferenceSportsWagering.md

 or OFF games due to player injuries or what have you.
 Generally it should run from 12-16 panels for any given week of the season.
 The logic should not rely on having a fixed number of panels per week as it can and will vary.
+The number of panels appearing on the page is data-driven.

 <div class="page">